EllaNk/Excel-Data-Analysis-Project/README.md

 The above snapshot shows employees whose names begins with the letter 'E' and were highlighted in yellow for quick identification.
 And also, the salary column was formatted in such a way that that the highest salary has a green background while the lowest salary has a red back.

+## Conclusion:

+This Excel task demonstrates basic data entry, manipulation and formatting.
+It showcases the ability to enter, organize and present data effectively within Excel, making it a valuable skill for various business and analytical purposes.